-86%: The Number That Defines This Program’s Market Position
+78%: The Number That Defines This Program’s Market Position

-BOSTON, MASSACHUSETTS – when Simmons University reports an 86 percent first-time BCBA exam pass rate for its MS in Behavior Analysis graduates, it is making one of the most specific and verifiable claims available in graduate ABA education.
-Pass rates are the closest thing the field has to an objective outcome metric for program quality, and 86 percent — roughly 30 percentage points above the national average for all BCBA candidates — places Simmons at the top of the distribution among programs that report this figure publicly.
+BOSTON, MASSACHUSETTS — when Simmons University reports a 78 percent first-attempt BCBA exam pass rate for its online MS in Behavior Analysis in 2024, it is making one of the most specific and verifiable claims available in graduate ABA education.
+Pass rates are the closest thing the field has to an objective outcome metric for program quality, and 78 percent — 24 percentage points above the 54 percent national first-attempt average reported by the Behavior Analyst Certification Board — places Simmons well into the upper tier of programs that report this figure publicly.

-86% is not a rounding error above the national average.
-It is 30 points above.
+78% is not a rounding error above the national average.
+It is 24 points above.
 For a prospective student or a hiring manager, that differential is the most concrete quality signal available in online ABA education.

 The 20-Month Timeline: Structured for Completion

 The 20-month structure also reflects a deliberate sequencing of coursework that Simmons has refined over time.
-Programs that attempt to compress too aggressively often sacrifice the depth of conceptual development that translates into strong exam performance — the tension between speed and preparation is a real one, and Simmons’ pass rate data suggests its 20-month structure has resolved that tension more effectively than many competitors.
+Programs that attempt to compress too aggressively often sacrifice the depth of conceptual development that translates into strong exam performance — the tension between speed and preparation is a real one, and Simmons’ 2024 pass rate data suggests its 20-month structure has resolved that tension more effectively than most competitors.
 The program is not the fastest available, but it appears to be among the most effective at the specific goal of producing graduates who pass the BCBA exam on the first attempt.

 Simmons as an Institution: What the University Brings to the Program